Chuck Rock

-Chuck Rock is a 1991 slapstick side-scrolling platform video game developed and published by Core Design for the Atari ST and Amiga computers.
+Chuck Rock is a 1991 platform video game developed and published by Core Design for the Atari ST and Amiga computers.
 A Commodore 64 port followed in 1992 and an Amiga CD32 version in 1994.
 The game was subsequently published by Krisalis Software for the Acorn Archimedes.
-Virgin Interactive published the game for the Sega Mega Drive/Genesis, Master System, and the Game Gear.
-Sony Imagesoft published the game for the Sega Mega-CD, Super NES, and Game Boy.
+Virgin Interactive published the game for the Mega Drive/Genesis, Master System, and the Game Gear.
+Sony Imagesoft published the game for the Mega-CD, Super NES, and Game Boy.

-The character of Chuck Rock was an early mascot for Core Design before the introduction of Lara Croft in the 1996 game Tomb Raider, and the character of Chuck Rock himself and his family even featured in some UK comic books of the 1990s.
+The character of Chuck Rock was an early mascot for Core Design before the introduction of Lara Croft in the 1996 game Tomb Raider, and Chuck Rock and his family even featured in some UK comic books of the 1990s.
+Chuck Rock was followed by the sequel Chuck Rock II: Son of Chuck in 1993 and the spin-off BC Racers in 1994.

-Chuck Rock spawned two video game sequels.

 Plot

 The setting of the game is a fictional prehistorical Stone Age-era world that is shared by both neanderthals, woolly mammoth, saber-tooth tigers, dinosaurs, and various assorted wild primeval monsters such as prehistoric mammals, giant insects, human-eating plants, and other exotica; thus, the setting is similar to that of films such as One Million Years B.C., or television shows such as The Flintstones or Dinosaurs.

 The eponymous Chuck Rock is an overweight, square-jawed caveman characterized by loutish and lewd behaviour perhaps influenced by the lad culture of the 1990s.
 Chuck has a limited vocabulary (his favourite phrase being "Unga Bunga" and not much else), has a balding head cut into a punk-style mohawk, eats whole dinosaur-steaks raw in one bite, and has a penchant for picking up rocks and throwing them at things, hence his name.
 Chuck is a guitarist and singer (or shouter) in a rock band along with some other cavemen, his attractive wife Ophelia Rock, and a long-haired dinosaur bass player; and whilst on stage he wears a long wig to hide his balding head.

-One day, Ophelia Rock is kidnapped by jealous local bully Garry Gritter (a pun on the name of contemporary pop star Gary Glitter) and carried off to Gritter's hang-out in the creepy dinosaur graveyard.
+One day, Ophelia Rock is kidnapped by jealous local bully Garry Gritter (a pun on the name of pop star Gary Glitter) and carried off to Gritter's hang-out in the creepy dinosaur graveyard.
 Chuck must go to her rescue, searching for her in primeval jungles, swamps, lakes, an ice-capped mountain top, caves, and even the insides of a gigantic dinosaur.